SkovIda/multiagent_project/README.md

     1. Launch another team of 16 chess piece agents:
         - All white pieces: `MATCHESS_TEAM_COLOR=white ros2 launch matchessbot chess_piece_agent_launch_all.launch.py`
         - All black pieces: `MATCHESS_TEAM_COLOR=black ros2 launch matchessbot chess_piece_agent_launch_all.launch.py`
+    1. Launch the multi-agent machine learning model from a "single-agent" chess player, where the model is used to obtain the MoveVotes from each of the 16 individual chess piece agents on the team, collect and count those votes, before sending a single MoveVote to the manager with the result:
+        - The team of white pieces:`ML_AGENT_COLOR=white ros2 launch matchessbot player_matchess.launch.py`
+        - The team of black pieces: `ML_AGENT_COLOR=black ros2 launch matchessbot player_matchess.launch.py`
 1. Init new game:
     <!-- `RMW_IMPLEMENTATION=rmw_cyclonedds_cpp ros2 topic pub /matchess/out matchess_interfaces/msg/ChessMove "uci: ''" --once --qos-reliability reliable` -->
     1. source the workspace: `source ros2ws/install/setup.bash`